highlightjs/highlight.js/docs/contribution.rst

     }
   }

-The name of the file is used as a a short language identifier and should be usable as a class name in HTML and CSS.
+The name of the file is used as a short language identifier and should be usable as a class name in HTML and CSS.

 2. Provide meta data